Senate Democrats reach deal on jobless aid in Biden's $1.9 trillion COVID-19 bill

 “We have reached a compromise that enables the economy to rebound quickly while also protecting those receiving unemployment benefits from being hit with (an) unexpected tax bill next year,” said Democratic Senator Joe Manchin, a key centrist who had pushed to scale back the aid.

-The compromise among Democrats, who control the chamber by the narrowest possible margin, set the stage for a resumption of a potentially long process in which Republicans were expected to offer scores of amendments to try to change the bill.
-The proceeding was expected to last late into the evening, with a final vote possibly not coming until Saturday.
+The compromise among Democrats, who control the chamber by the narrowest possible margin, allowed them to move to a series of votes in which Republicans would try to change the bill.
+The first Republican effort -- to adjourn for the night -- fell short by a vote of 48 to 50.
+The session was expected to last well into Saturday.

 Biden supports the agreement, White House Press Secretary Jen Psaki said.